n15lind/HW6/README.md

 _Figure 3: Error vs number of lags_

 Figure 4 shows the validation error over the training epochs for various amounts of noise.
 The "noise level" is the standard deviation of the Gaussian noise.
 Note that the x-axis is from 0 to 50 because samples were taken every 20 epochs (1/50 of the entire set of 1000 epochs).
-Figure 5 shows the errors for the different lag values compared to the ground truth.
+Figure 5 shows the errors for the different noise levels compared to the ground truth.

 ![Noise Epochs](https://github.com/n15lind/HW6/assets/130141391/798c839a-1ee1-4bc6-ad02-a08a1041e471)